 There are also additional tunings are you will see later in this article that can get very heavy sounding and are great for metal.
 At some point, however, some 7-string guitars will have issues with tuning so low, but it is always worth experimenting with.

 B Standard Tuning

 If you are familiar with a 6-string guitar, then you want to begin with B Standard tuning.

 This will be the easiest way to get comfortable with your guitar.
 When tuned to B standard, you essentially have a 6-string model with an added low.

 So not only can you still play anything you normally would on a 6-string guitar, but the low B adds so much more versatility and an extended range.
 The low B (your new 7th), is a fourth below the E which adds a wider range in frequency.

 To begin, tune your lowest string to B, and then proceed with the rest like you would a 6.
 You will now end up with your guitar tuned like this diagram.

 This is your modern 7-string guitar tuning.
 It is very popular because the intervals between the lower digits of a seven, resemble that of a 6-string guitar.
 This allows you to play anything you normally would on a six, tuned to E standard.

 So if you’re just learning to play a 7-string, this is the best tuning to start with.

 If you have decided to learn to play because of a favorite artist, then you will be pleased.
 There are many well known players who play this type of guitar and in many genres.
-And a great deal of them use B standard as their tuning of choice.
+And a great deal of them use B standard guitar string tuning as their main choice.